 Duration of immunity: the study’s blind spot

-In the experiment, monkeys vaccinated with the nanoparticle vaccine developed significantly more neutralizing antibodies than monkeys vaccinated with RNA or patients with Covid-19.
-After intranasal or intratracheal infection with coronaviruses, viral genetic material and infectious virus in the lower and upper respiratory tract were absent in the nanoparticle-vaccinated group.
+In the experiment, monkeys vaccinated with the nanoparticle vaccine developed significantly more neutralizing antibodies than monkeys vaccinated with RNA or patients with COVID-19.
+After intranasal or intratracheal infection with coronaviruses, viral genetic material and infectious viruses in the lower and upper respiratory tract were absent in the nanoparticle-vaccinated group.
 Finally, histological analyses also showed a significantly lower accumulation of inflammatory cells in the lungs of this vaccine group.

 However, the researchers did not examine one crucial element: the duration of immunity.
 The issue of duration of immunity remains a mixed one for Covid-19 vaccines.
 Here, the researchers are studying the immunity of monkeys only for ten weeks after the first injection of a vaccine.
 It would have been interesting to continue the study to better define the immune protection mediated by this vaccine.